Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-Your doctor has discovered that one or several of your parathyroid glands are enlarged.
-This may be a symptom of hyperparathyroidism.
-The parathyroid glands control the calcium in your blood.
-Hyperparathyroidism causes increased levels of blood calcium (hypercalcemia).
-This can lead to a number of problems throughout your body.
-To treat hyperparathyroidism, the enlarged glands are often removed with surgery.
+You have 1 or more enlarged parathyroid glands.
+This can cause primary hyperparathyroidism.
+The parathyroid glands control the calcium level in your blood.
+Primary hyperparathyroidism causes high levels of blood calcium (hypercalcemia).
+This can lead to problems around your body.
+To treat the problem, the enlarged glands are removed with surgery.
+You may need one or more parathyroid glands removed.
+The decision about how many glands to remove is often made during surgery.
+Ask your healthcare provider for more information.

 After your surgery is scheduled, you’ll be told how to prepare.
-Follow all instructions, and be sure to ask any questions you have.
-To prepare for surgery, you may need to:
+Follow all instructions, and be sure to ask questions as needed.
+Make sure to:

 Arrange for an adult family member or friend to give you a ride home after surgery.